-The programme involves 90 ECTS (180 CATS) distributed between taught and research components.
+The programme involves 90 ECTS/180 CATS distributed between taught and research components.
 The taught component consists of modules worth 60 ECTS/120 CATS, of which at least 45 ECTS/90 CATS are at level 7.
-You will take a number of compulsory modules and select the remaining from a given list.
-Details of the compulsory and optional modules are shown in Appendix 1.
+Details of the compulsory and optional modules for this programme are shown in Appendix 1.
 Any of these modules can form part of a Postgraduate Certificate, requiring at least 30 ECTS/60 CATS to be completed successfully.
-A Postgraduate Diploma requires 60 ECTS to be completed successfully.
+A Postgraduate Diploma requires 60 ECTS/120 CATS to be completed successfully.
 The MSc requires successful completion of 90 ECTS/180 CATS, of which 30 ECTS/60 CATS are due to the research project.

 The MSc programme lasts for 12 months.
 The first 8 months are spent mainly on the taught component, with lectures divided into two 12-week periods (Semesters 1 and 2), with exams at the end of each semester.
-The final four months are spent full-time on a research project, for which some preparation is done in Semester 2.
+The final four months are spent full-time on a research project, for which some preparation is undertaken in Semester 2.
 It is important that you commence project work before the Semester 2 exams to allow yourself maximum time, especially where practical work is involved.